AulendurForge/Cortex-vLLM/README.md

 ## ⚡ No Configuration Required!

 **Cortex automatically:**
-- ✅ Detects your host IP address
+- ✅ Detects your host IP address (even without Makefile!)
 - ✅ Configures CORS for network access
+- ✅ Enables monitoring on Linux systems (host + GPU metrics)
 - ✅ Sets up the database and services
 - ✅ Works from any device on your network